-This Act, the CRACKDOWN Act of 2026, mandates corrective action plans and imposes conditional ineligibility on states with high overpayment rates under the Child Care and Development Block Grant program.
+The CRACKDOWN Act of 2026 mandates corrective action plans and establishes conditional funding ineligibility for states that fail to reduce improper payment rates within the Child Care and Development Block Grant program.

 Glenn Grothman